It’s almost time for the first day of Kindergarten.

 - Gym

 This paperwork will help the teacher understand emergency contact information and some questions to understand your child better.
-These papers can be a drag to fill out but serve a great purpose!
+These papers can be a drag to fill out, but they serve a great purpose!

 An open house may also have the bus there for Kindergarten families.
 The AAP wrote an article about bullying on the school bus.

-3. Read books to generate conversations about the first day of Kindergarten
+Read books about the first day of Kindergarten

 Read books about the first day.
 This will give your child visuals and help prepare them for standard school procedures.
 A large part of Kindergarten is social interactions and making friends.